vishnu062006/campus-event-management-system/README.md

-# 🎓 Campus Event Management System
+# 🎯 Eventara — Campus Event Management System

 A full-stack event management system where students can create events, register for them, and administrators can manage participation.